linux-chenxing/linux-chenxing.org/blobs/bootrom.md

 ## Tags

 At the end of the Boot ROM for infinity 3 forward there seems to be an ASCII tag that contains the git hash the ROM was built from.
+BROM Tag/Signature can be viewed by using the u-boot command `md.b 0x3fe0 0x20` or `md.b 0x7fe0 0x20`.

 ## Messages